sydneywait/Kanawaha-Trace/README.md

 ## ROUTES

 Routes on the 'Routes' page are separated into two categories--planned and completed.
 Newly created routes will show up in the planned column.
-The route card includes the name of the route (based on the start and end points) a trail marker which shows the direction of travel on the trail and corresponds to the trail markings that a user would see on trees and signs on the actual KT trail.
-White-yellow-white indicates they are travelling north-east (in the direction of increasing mile markers), and yellow-white-yellow indicates they are travelling south-west (in the direction of decreasing mile markers).
+The route card includes the name of the route (based on the start and end points) and a trail marker which shows the direction of travel on the trail and corresponds to the trail markings that a user would see on trees and signs on the actual KT trail.
+White-yellow-white indicates they are traveling north-east (in the direction of increasing mile markers), and yellow-white-yellow indicates they are traveling south-west (in the direction of decreasing mile markers).

 ### Reversing Routes
 ![Reverse Demo](http://g.recordit.co/vo29lufMGH.gif)

-Users may click on the affordance to change the direction of the route should they decide they want to travel in the opposite direction.
+Users may click on the affordance to change the direction of the route.
 The name and trail marker will update accordingly.

 ### Completing Routes